 I recently took part in the blog tour for Through the Barricades by Denise Deegan, and I was pleasantly surprised by how much I LOVED it.
 I reached out to the author to ask if she would like to be interviewed on my blog, and she said yes!

-Check out the GIVEAWAY for a chance to WIN a paperback copy of the book (open INT!).
-Enter HERE!
+Don’t forget to enter the GIVEAWAY for a chance to WIN a paperback copy of the book (open INT!).

 Cath is worried about her friends.
 DanDan is struggling with the death of his ex, Lucy is drinking way too much and Steph has become closed off.
 A weekend away is just what they need.
 They travel out to Rockadoon Lodge, to the wilds in the west of Ireland.